BY MICHAEL WYNSCHENK, CEO of HUNTER COMMUNICATIONS

 The services are too slow, data caps are in place, rates change annually, and the internet connections are not stable.

-Others don’t have access to internet at all, especially in our rural communities.
-And the poor internet that is available in too many places in our more rural areas creates challenges to keep and attract new businesses, while too many recent high school and college graduates are leaving their hometowns to find jobs outside the state.
+Others don’t have access to the internet at all, especially in our rural communities.
+The poor internet that is available in too many places in our more rural areas creates challenges to keep and attract new businesses, while too many recent high school and college graduates are leaving their hometowns to find jobs outside the state.

 The bottom line is that Oregonians are paying too much and not getting enough internet.
 I have yet to meet a person who wants slower internet for more money or who likes annual price increases, data caps, or automated customer service.